Skip to content

 What about taxes?

 Calculator shows pre-tax dollar return.
-After-tax return depends on jurisdiction, account type (taxable vs tax-advantaged savings account/tax-advantaged retirement account), holding period (short vs long-term capital gains), and dividend qualification.
-Tax-advantaged savings account: tax-free.
+After-tax return depends on jurisdiction, account type (taxable vs tax-advantaged retirement account), holding period (short vs long-term capital gains), and dividend qualification. tax-advantaged account: tax-free.
 Taxable account: capital gains tax + dividend tax apply.
-After-tax return often 20-40% lower than headline.
+After-tax return often (commonly cited at 20-40%) lower than headline.

 Dividends taxed differently?